ErnieTech101/WSJTXLogViewer/README.md

 ## Requirements
 - A QRZ API number (Will function without one, but Call lookup is disabled)
+- An Internet connection to use QRZ.COM call lookup and .adi uploading

-## How to install and use
+## How to install and use (Windows)
-- You can use the pre-compiled wsjtxlogviewer.exe file in Windows 11 without the need to compile
-- In Linux or MacOS, you'll need to download the Go distributable and do the following:
--- dddd
+Download the precompiled wsjtxlogviewer.exe executable and wsjtxlogviewer.cfg to your PC.
+Note that wsjtxlogviewer.exe will automatically find your wsjtx_log.adi file if it is located in the same directory, usally, C:\Users\<youruser>\AppData\Local\WSJT-X. If you place the executable into any other location you'll need to start wsjtxlogviewer.exe with command-line arguments as follows

+Usage:
+  wsjtxlogviewer [-adif <path>] [-cfg <path>] [-v]

+Flags:
+  -adif string   Path to WSJT-X ADIF file (default: "./wsjtx_log.adi") -cfg  string   Path to config file (default: first found of
+                 "./wsjtxlogviewer.cfg",
+                 Windows:  %AppData%\WSJTXLogViewer\wsjtxlogviewer.cfg
+                 Linux:    $XDG_CONFIG_HOME/wsjtx-log-viewer/wsjtxlogviewer.cfg
+                           or ~/.config/wsjtx-log-viewer/wsjtxlogviewer.cfg
+                 macOS:    ~/Library/Application Support/WSJTXLogViewer/wsjtxlogviewer.cfg)
+  -v             Verbose logging to stderr

+Example: